josephspurrier/h/README.md

 	return
 }

-// Goodbye will output "goodbye" with a 400 HTTP status code.
+// BadInput will output "bad input" with a 400 HTTP status code.
-// Since you are returning the `http.StatusBadRequest` and the error, the
+// Since you are returning `http.StatusBadRequest` and an error, the
 // `h.ServeHTTP()` function will determine how to handle the error.
 This allows
-// you to specify how errors are handled in your application from one location. func Goodbye(w http.ResponseWriter, r *http.Request) (status int, err error) {
+// you to specify how errors are handled in your application from one location. func BadInput(w http.ResponseWriter, r *http.Request) (status int, err error) {
-	return http.StatusBadRequest, errors.New("goodbye")
+	return http.StatusBadRequest, errors.New("bad input")
 }

+// BigError will output "internal error" with a 500 HTTP status code.
+// Since you are returning `http.StatusInternalServerError` and an error, the
+// `h.ServeHTTP()` function will log the error to the console. func BigError(w http.ResponseWriter, r *http.Request) (status int, err error) {
+	return http.StatusInternalServerError, errors.New("internal error")
+}

 func main() {
+	h.ServeHTTP = ServeHTTP
 	http.Handle("/", h.F(Hello))
 	http.Handle("/created", h.F(Created))
-	http.Handle("/goodbye", h.F(Goodbye))
+	http.Handle("/badinput", h.F(BadInput))
+	http.Handle("/bigerror", h.F(BigError))
 	http.ListenAndServe(":8080", nil)
+}

+// ServeHTTP handles the returns from the handlers. func ServeHTTP(w http.ResponseWriter, r *http.Request, status int, err error) {
+	// Handle only HTTP errors.
+	if status >= 400 {
+		if err != nil {
+			http.Error(w, err.Error(), status)
+		} else {
+			http.Error(w, "", status)
+		}
+	}

+	// Output only 500 errors.
+	if status >= 500 {
+		if err != nil {
+			log.Println(err)
+		}
+	}
 }

 ```

 ## In All Seriousness